DO WITH CHAT

 The recovery sequence we ship

-2. +6 hours: marketing template.
-Soft nudge with social proof.
+2. +6 hours: soft nudge with social proof.
 ‘Most people who held this completed checkout in 24 hours.’
 Still no discount.

-3. +24 hours: marketing template with an incentive only if cart value justifies it.
+3. +24 hours: incentive only if cart value justifies it.
 Free shipping > discount > nothing, in that order.

 4. +72 hours: optional final nudge with a clean opt-out: ‘Want me to stop messaging about this cart?’

-The opt-out at +72 hours is doing two jobs: it is good UX, and it lowers your block rate, which Meta actively scores when deciding template deliverability.
+The opt-out at +72 hours is doing two jobs: it is good UX, and it lowers your block rate, which WhatsApp actively scores when deciding deliverability.

 Where the opt-in has to come from